Paving Labour Cost Calculator — South Africa

 What is Included in a Paving Labour Quote?

-A complete paving labour quote in South Africa should cover setting out, excavation to the required depth, sub-base placement and compaction, a screeded bedding-sand layer, laying and cutting the pavers, edge restraints, and final compaction and jointing sand.
+A complete paving labour quote in South Africa should cover setting out, excavation to the required depth, sub-base placement and compaction, a screeded bedding-sand layer, laying and cutting the pavers, edge restraints and final compaction and jointing sand.
 A "lay only" quote covers just the laying on a base you have already prepared.

 Always confirm in writing exactly what is included — especially excavation, sub-base material and edge restraints, which are the items most often left out of a low quote and are the most expensive to fix later.